Full Time Faculty

 Head of Non-communicable Chronic Diseases (NCDs) Research, Duke Kunshan University

-Lijing L. Yan, PhD, MPH, is currently an associate research professor at the Duke Global Health Institute, Duke University in the USA and the Head
+Lijing L. Yan, PhD, MPH, is currently a professor at the Duke Global Health Institute, Duke University in the USA and the Head of Non-communi

 Professor, Global and Environmental Health, Duke University and Duke Kunshan University